P1xt/legalese/README.md

 The bootstrap theme in use is Flatly (http://bootswatch.com/flatly/)

 The graphics for the ship, powerups, etc were all created by Kenny at www.kenny.nl and downloaded from http://opengameart.org/content/space-shooter-redux

+I used the Phaser.io examples (available on  github as part of the Phaser.io download) extensively as a learning tool as I'd not done any project work in phaser (or any html5 games framework, for that matter) previously.

+I watched about a billion videos on Javascript coding and frameworks on codeschool.com in the past couple weeks.
+THose dudes are awesome!

 Setup on Koding VM
 -------